NshanPotikyan/Dasa1Doom/README.md

 7. If you want to ignore a problem (leave it ungraded), you can type ``ignore``.

 ## Homework Format

+There are two major types of homeworks that can be graded using this tool:

+### Homeworks Without Tests (Assertions)
+In this case each problem is graded by looking at the problem description, code, code execution results and then inserting the grade and comment (feedback).

 Currently the code works for jupyter notebook files of the following structure: